Colored operads, series on colored operads, and combinatorial generating systems: Abstract

 \section{Abstract}

-A new sort of combinatorial generating system, called bud generating system, is introduced.
-Bud generating systems are devices for specifying sets of various kinds of combinatorial objects, called languages.
-They can emulate context-free grammars, regular tree grammars, and synchronous grammars, allowing to work with all these generating systems in a unified way.
-The theory of bud generating systems presented here heavily uses the one of colored operads.
+We introduce bud generating systems, which are used for combinatorial generation.
+They specify sets of various kinds of combinatorial objects, called languages.
+They can emulate context-free grammars, regular tree grammars, and synchronous grammars, allowing us to work with all these generating systems in a unified way.
+The theory of bud generating systems uses colored operads.
 Indeed, an object is generated by a bud generating system if it satisfies a certain equation in a colored operad.
-Moreover, with the aim to compute the generating series of the languages of bud generating systems, we introduce formal power series on colored operads and several operations on these: a pre-Lie product, an associative product, and two analogues of the Kleene star operation.
-Series on colored operads intervene to express in several ways the languages specified by bud generating systems and allow to enumerate combinatorial objects with respect to some statistics.
-Some examples of bud generating systems are constructed, in particular to specify some sorts of balanced trees and specific intervals in the Tamari lattices, and obtain recursive formulae enumerating these.
+To compute the generating series of the languages of bud generating systems, we introduce formal power series on colored operads and several operations on these.
+Series on colored operads are crucial to express the languages specified by bud generating systems and allow us to enumerate combinatorial objects with respect to some statistics.
+Some examples of bud generating systems are constructed; in particular to specify some sorts of balanced trees and to obtain recursive formulas enumerating these.

 \begin{scriptsize}

 \end{scriptsize}